Marnie (dog): Internet celebrity career

 Braha had been employed as a producer at MTV at the time she had adopted Marnie.
-In 2014, a few months after she had adopted Marnie, her division at MTV was closed and she was laid off, and to pass the time, Braha decided to post photos of Marnie under the Instagram handle @marniethedog.
+In 2014, a few months after she had adopted Marnie, her division at MTV was closed, and she was laid off, and to pass the time, Braha decided to post photos of Marnie under the Instagram handle @marniethedog.
 Braha did not expect Marnie to become popular from this, as there were several other animal celebrities that Marnie would be competing with at the same time.
 The photos quickly became popular, gaining many Instagram likes per photo.
 Her account accumulated Instagram followers quickly; as a result, Marnie now has nearly two million followers on Instagram.
 In response to the quick popularity, Braha said: "I was just excited that anyone cared; I never imagined she would be at the level she is now".
 By 2015, The New Yorker named Marnie the "Most Famous American Dog on Instagram".
 Braha also posted photos on Twitter and short videos on Vine.

 Braha routinely made appearances with celebrities, some setting up meetings with Braha to meet Marnie, including Katy Perry, Tina Fey, Selena Gomez, Betty White, Demi Lovato, Chance the Rapper and Larry King.
 Braha also made paid visits to events, and sells merchandise featuring Marnie.
 Braha was given a publishing deal by Grand Central Publishing to publish Marnie the Dog: I'm a Book, a collected work of pictures and stories about Marnie, in 2015.

 Media appearances

 Marnie was slated to appear in a flight safety video for Delta Air Lines on the instruction of the use of seatbelts, but the Federal Aviation Administration intervened as the video did not show how dogs should properly be stowed for flights.
 In 2016, Avvo featured a video of Marnie in one of its television commercials and some of its online advertisements.

+In 2025, Wallis Annenberg's New York Times obituary featured a 2017 photograph of the arts and wildlife philanthropist with Marnie.